Katussska/film-search-and-information/README.md

 **Note: This project is a school assignment and may not have full production-level features.**

 Welcome to MovieHub, your go-to resource for exploring information about movies.
-This web application leverages the IMDb API to provide users with a convenient way to search for films based on title, director, or actor.
+This web application leverages the TMDb API to provide users with a convenient way to search for films based on title, director, or actor.

 ## Current Progress